-She spent 16 years working at a polyethylene terephthalate (PET) manufacturer.
-Her experience includes distributed control systems (DCS), programmable logic controllers (PLC).
-She is an OSHA-trained Process Hazard Analysis study leader and completed Root Cause Failure Analysis training to become an Incident Investigator.
-Jennifer authored lockout/tagout procedures and confined space entry procedures.
-She also managed capital expansion projects in excess of $1M.
+During 16 years of work at a polyethylene terephthalate (PET) manufacturer, she gained deep familiarity with all unit operations.
+Her experience also includes distributed control systems (DCS) and programmable logic controllers (PLC).
+An OSHA-trained Process Hazard Analysis study leader, she has completed Root Cause Failure Analysis training to become an Incident Investigator.
+Jennifer has authored procedures for lockout/tagout and confined space entry, and she has managed capital expansion projects in excess of $1M.

-Jennifer then spent 3 years as an energy management consultant in a variety of industries including mineral extraction, pulp & paper, animal harvesting & packaging (including rendering) and grain milling.
-She worked with both natural gas and coal-fired boilers producing saturated steam and super-heated steam for cogeneration.
-Other processes in her expertise include air compressors, cooling towers, chillers, multi-stage ammonia-based refrigeration systems, waste water treatment and biogas production.
+Jennifer then spent 3 years as an energy management consultant in a variety of industries, including mineral extraction, pulp & paper, animal harvesting & packaging (including rendering) and grain milling.
+She worked with both natural gas and coal-fired boilers producing saturated steam and super-heated steam (for cogeneration).
+She also has experience in air compressors, cooling towers, chillers, multi-stage ammonia-based refrigeration systems, waste water treatment and biogas production.

 Jennifer is a member of the National Association of Fire Investigators (NAFI), the South Carolina chapter of the International Association of Arson Investigators (SCIAAI), and the American Institute of Chemical Engineers (AIChE).